iOS 15 and mobile marketing: your questions answered

 And I can tell you with certainty at least one major player is being pretty tricksy, as Gollum would say, about fingerprinting-based attribution.

-Also: it’s against the rules, and eventually Apple will weigh in, and while there are advantages (like maybe it works with the mobile growth stack you built in 2018) SKAdNetwork is deterministic, can be predictive, and is pretty fraud-free when implemented well.
+Look: it’s against the rules, and eventually Apple will make technical changes to make it impossible.
+SKAdNetwork is here, it is deterministic, it can be predictive, and is pretty fraud-free when implemented well.

 12. SKAdNetwork and subscription apps

 Q: How are other marketers dealing with trial based subscription apps?
 Whilst tracking/modeling trials and installs is ok, what are the best practices for attributing post trial (sometimes 14-28 days!) subscriptions?